The lavender gimlet is a lavender cocktail made from botanical gin, lime juice, and lavender simple syrup. Perfect for a summer cocktail.

 - ½ cup water

-- 3 oz gin, ideally a botanical gin like Uncle Val's
+- 2 ounces gin, ideally a botanical gin like Uncle Val's

 Lavender simple syrup

 - Combine the sugar, water, and lavender blossoms in a small pot and bring to a boil.
-Once the sugar has dissolved, turn off the heat and let the syrup steep for 30 minutes.1/2 cup granulated sugar, 1 tbsp lavender blossoms, 1/2 cup water
+Once the sugar has dissolved, turn off the heat and let the syrup steep for 30 minutes.½ cup granulated sugar, 1 tablespoon lavender blossoms, ½ cup water

-- Filter the syrup into a small container using a chinois or as fine a strainer as you have.
+- Filter the syrup into a small container using a fine mesh strainer.

 - Cool and store in the refrigerator for up to one month.

-- Combine all of the ingredients into a cocktail shaker along with ice and shake for ~10-12 seconds.3 oz gin, ideally a botanical gin like Uncle Val's, 1/2 oz lavender simple syrup, 1/2 oz lime juice
+- Combine all of the ingredients into a cocktail shaker along with ice and shake for about 10 to 12 seconds.2 ounces gin, ideally a botanical gin like Uncle Val's, ¾ ounce lavender simple syrup, ¾ ounce lime juice

 - Strain the gimlet into a martini glass or into a lowball (rocks) glass with an ice cube and garnish with a slice of lime.

-If you make a lavender gimlet, please comment and/or share a pic with me!
+If you make a lavender gimlet, please leave a comment here or rating.
+Pretty please!